Open-closed Deligne-Mumford field theories: geometric foundations: Moduli spaces of regular open stable maps

 \begin{proof} The first claim follows as soon as we have shown that $\eva_u\cl \cC_u\times K_u/\cC$ is relatively smooth.
 This can be seen from the same arguments as in the proof of \cite[Theorem~4.14]{Swa21}, whose notation we follow closely.
 The second assertion is our analogue of \cite[Theorem~4.16]{Swa21}, whose proof carries over verbatim.
 Note that in both cases, we do not have the additional perturbation space $E$ since we consider honest pseudo-holomorphic curves, while \cite{Swa21} allows for perturbations of the Cauchy-Riemann equation.\end{proof}

-This result relieves us of having to show that the transition functions betweeen the local charts given by $\varphi_u\cl U_u \to W_u$ are relatively smooth with respect to $\cS$.
+This result relieves us of having to show that the transition functions between the local charts given by $\varphi_u\cl U_u \to W_u$ are relatively smooth with respect to $\cS$.
 It completes thus the proof of Theorem \ref{thm:representable}.